 Why Did Obama Extend the Bush Tax Cuts in 2010?

-In 2010, President Obama signed an $858 billion tax cut deal.
+When people refer to President Obama's tax cuts, they generally refer to the $858 billion tax cut deal signed in 2010.
 It extended the Bush tax cuts through 2012 and unemployment benefits through 2011.
 It cut payroll taxes by 2 percent, adding $120 million to workers' spendable income.
 It extended a college tuition tax credit.
 It also included $55 billion in industry-specific tax cuts.